andregasser/bigbone/README.md

 [![Profile images of all the contributors](https://contrib.rocks/image?repo=andregasser/bigbone)](https://github.com/andregasser/bigbone/graphs/contributors)

 # License
-Bigbone is a fork of the original library published by Toshihiro Yagi.
-Unfortunately, it became abandoned and has not seen any updates since a long time.
-I have therefore decided to revive and enhance it in an independent way.
-My personal hope is, that this library will satisfy developers working on the Mastodon related topics.

-My personal thanks goes to Toshihiro and his contributors back then for building a basis we can now build upon.
+Bigbone is published under the MIT license.
+For more information on rights and obligations related to the MIT license, we would like to refer to
-The original license file can be found in the [LICENSE](LICENSE) file.
+[this page](https://fossa.com/blog/open-source-licenses-101-mit-license/) here.
+The license file can be found in the [LICENSE](LICENSE) file.